 Fun fact #7: Top 10 territories and countries with the most visitors in relation to population size

-The top 10 states and territories according to the number of visitors in relation to the size of population are (in order of decreasing frequency):
+The top 10 countries and territories according to the number of visitors in relation to the size of population are (in order of decreasing frequency):

 Iceland, Luxembourg, Hong Kong, Switzerland, Singapore, Finland, Brunei, Norway, Netherlands, Sweden.